Learn how to make your own sublimation ornaments in two different ways. First by using a sublimation printer and the second with Infusible Ink!

 Remove the plastic from the blanks, center and tape the image to the blank, and then place them with the Infusible Ink transfer sheets on top (sublimation ornament blanks will be on the bottom).

-Place butcher paper over to protect your EasyPress and press for 60 seconds.
+Place butcher paper over to protect your EasyPress and press for 60 seconds with your heat source.
 When cool to touch, remove the transfer sheet!

 I love this Cricut cutie ornament!